6–THE THIRD SEPTENARY OF SELF-TRANSCENDENCE (XV–XXI)

 When Star energy is active, you may notice:

-- Attraction to mystical teachings, cosmologies, or afterlife research
+• Attraction to mystical teachings, contemplative practice, or sacred cosmologies

 ADVANCED LENS (FOR SEASONED READERS)

-- Metaphysics aside, the Star doesn’t demand extraordinary experiences; it restores an ordinary capacity to receive support and guidance from inner conscience, trusted community, therapy, tradition, nature, or prayer.
+• Metaphysics aside, the Star does not require fireworks.
+It restores the ordinary miracle: the capacity to receive—through community, therapy, tradition, nature, or prayer.

 COMMON DISTORTION